-If you plan to visit the Empire State Building at night, you will surely to have many questions.
+If you plan to visit the Empire State Building at night, you will surely have many questions.

 Which ticket to purchase, what time to visit, what kind of views to expect, how much crowd to wade through, etc.